RasaHQ/lena-examples/README.md

 ## 3 - start pattern_internal_error in custom action

-Add nlu_trigger to pattern_internal_error and trigger intent from custom action (??? untested)
+Add nlu_trigger to pattern_internal_error and trigger intent from custom action

 **Pros**
 - easier to add branching logic to patterns